Create a free profile to get unlimited access to exclusive show news, updates, and more!

 The Canadian medical drama starring Hamza Haq could be your newest binge watch.

-The show follows Dr. Bashir "Bash" Ahmed (Hamza Haq), a brilliant emergency surgeon from Syria who was forced to stop practicing medicine after moving to Toronto as a refugee.
+The Canadian medical drama follows Dr. Bashir "Bash" Ahmed (Hamza Haq), a brilliant emergency surgeon from Syria who was forced to stop practicing medicine after moving to Toronto as a refugee.
 But he gets a second chance to restart his medical career as a resident at York Memorial Hospital.

 “People with preconceived notions about who he is don’t accept him," Haq told TV Insider about Bash in 2020.
 "He can be his own worst enemy.”

-Whether Transplant is an old favorite or a new show to sink your teeth into, there are plenty of ways you can watch and catch-up.
-Find our everything you need to know below.
+Whether Transplant is an old favorite or a new show to sink your teeth into, there are plenty of ways to watch and catch up.
+Find out everything you need to know about how to watch and stream Season 3 of Transplant, below.

 RELATED: Meet the Cast of Transplant, NBC's Canadian Medical Drama

-The third season first aired all 13 episodes on Canada's CTV from September 2022 until February 2023, but it is currently not available to watch or stream anywhere in the U.S.
+The third season initially aired all 13 episodes on Canada's CTV from September 2022 until February 2023.
+Transplant returned to U.S. screens on NBC with a thrilling Season 3 premiere in October 2023.

 How can I watch new episodes of Transplant?